PEC finds savings with new vegetation maintenance software

 “This solution is going to be a game changer for our industry and for PEC, specifically,” Hodgkiss said.
 “It is going to provide information that is necessary to make good, sound business decisions to make more affordable and reliable electric [service], and to have a safer environment in which to operate our system.”

 The software is expected to help reduce the amount of time spent surveying and trimming trees, resulting in a big financial savings to the cooperative.
-As a not-for-profit utility, that means savings for our members.
+As a nonprofit utility, that means savings for our members.
 It also means we are accessing member properties less often, and shifting some work from the field to the office, which reduces exposure to safety hazards.

 At PEC, we are always looking for innovative solutions to make our service more reliable, safe, and affordable.
 Programs like these demonstrate our member-focused commitment to being a leader in the industry.